github/libprojfs/docker/README.md

 and build artifacts are preserved.

-The `projfs` component will mount the root of this repository at `/data/projfs` in the container. `./projfs develop configure` will run `/data/projfs/autogen.sh` in the container, with the output files being placed on the Docker host.
+The `projfs` component will mount the root of this repository at `/data/projfs` in the container. `./projfs develop autogen` will run `/data/projfs/autogen.sh` in the container, with the output files being placed on the Docker host.
-`./projfs develop make` will then run `make`, with all build artifacts again placed on the Docker host.
+`./projfs develop configure` will then run `configure --enable-vfs-api`, and `./projfs develop make` will run `make`, with all build artifacts again placed on the Docker host.
 (You'll have a bunch of ELF objects which you won't be able to do anything with on macOS.)

 The `vfs` component mounts the source at `/data/vfs/src`, and additional directories in `build` so that NuGet restored